OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 ``ProtocolUnit``
 ^^^^^^^^^^^^^^^

-A :class:`.ProtocolUnit` is the unit of execution of a :ref:`ProtocolDAG <protocoldag>`, functioning as a node with dependency relationships in the DAG.
+A :class:`.ProtocolUnit` is the unit of execution of a :ref:`ProtocolDAG <protocoldag>`, functioning as a node with dependency relationships within the `directed acyclic graph <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ (DAG).

-A ``ProtocolUnit``
+A ``ProtocolUnit`` retains as attributes all of its inputs, including any ``ProtocolUnit``\s present among those inputs.
+An execution engine performing the ``ProtocolUnit`` feeds the :ref:`ProtocolUnitResults <protocolunitresult>` corresponding to its dependencies to its
+:meth:`.ProtocolUnit.execute` method, returning its own :ref:`ProtocolUnitResult <protocolunitresult>` upon success.
+If the ``ProtocolUnit`` fails to execute, a :ref:`ProtocolUnitFailure <protocolunitfailure>` is returned instead.

+Because ``ProtocolUnit``\s are only a function of their inputs and dependencies, they can be executed and retried by an execution engine in a variety of ways, in different processes, on different machines, etc.
+Their outputs can also be preserved to allow for partial execution and a form of checkpointing for :ref:`ProtocolDAGs <protocoldag>`.

 .. note::
-    The :class:`.Protocol` is an *extensible point* of the library, and is intended to be subclassed to enable new applications.
+    The :class:`.ProtocolUnit` is an *extensible point* of the library alongside :class:`.Protocol`, and is intended to be subclassed to enable new applications.
-    For details on how to create your own :class:`.Protocol` classes, see :ref:`howto-protocol`.
+    For details on how to create your own :class:`.ProtocolUnit` classes, see :ref:`howto-protocol`.

 .. _protocolunitresult: